-- A. Up to 6.0kg in quantity of each green coffee will be provided to competitors at their production roasting time, which corresponds to their green coffee needs.
+- A. From 6.0 to 8.0 kg of each green coffee will be provided to competitors at their production roasting time, which corresponds to their green coffee needs.
+The exact coffee quantity provided will be confirmed during the competitor orientation meeting.
 The stage manager will ensure green coffees are randomly pulled from the bulk quantity of each green coffee option.
-Competitors must use the provided green beans for the production roasting. - B. Single Origin coffee should be roasted using only the provided Single Origin green coffee, and Blend coffee should be produced using the provided green coffee options. - C. Each green coffee option provided for the Blend coffee must be used a minimum of 10% of the total weight of the Blend coffee submission and the production must correspond with the Roast Plan. - D. Non-compliance with these requirements will result in a score of 0 being given in all categories on the Production Roast Evaluation scoresheet for that coffee.
+Competitors must use the provided green beans for the production roasting. - B. Single Origin coffee must be roasted using only the provided Single Origin green coffee, and Blend coffee should be produced using the provided green coffee options.

+- C. Each green coffee option provided for the Blend coffee must be used a minimum of 10% of the total weight of the Blend coffee submission and the production must correspond with the Roast Plan. - D. Non-compliance with these requirements will result in a score of 0 being given in all categories on the Production Roast Evaluation scoresheet for that coffee.